-Here’s one for the dog who enjoys sending stuffed toys to the graveyard by pulling them apart, piece by piece.
+Here’s a pull-apart dog toy for the pup who enjoys sending stuffed toys to the graveyard by pulling them apart, piece by piece.
 Stuff precut pieces of fleece fabric, along with yummy treats, into a 5-inch Hol-ee Roller Dog Toy.
 Toss and watch the destruction begin.
-Leopold’s Crate doesn’t recommend these for dogs who eat fabric.
+Leopold’s Crate these for dogs who eat fabric.

 15. Fleece stuffed toy